russelljjarvis/GENN_On_Jetson/README.md

 <summary> Step 3. </summary>

 Insert the flashed image into the Jetson, log in to the Jetson.
+Lucky for you I think:

-Git is already installed with Jetpack 4.6
+* Git is already installed with Jetpack 4.6
-CUDA Toolkit is already installed when on Jetpack 4.6 although you may be prompted to agree to the licence when you first log in to the Jetson.
+* CUDA Toolkit is already installed when on Jetpack 4.6 However, you may be prompted to agree to the licence when you first log in to the Jetson.

 </details>

 <details>
 <summary> Step 4. </summary>

-The rest is very loosely based on the instructions for installing [genn](https://github.com/genn-team/genn).
+The rest is modified from the instructions for installing [genn](https://github.com/genn-team/genn).

 </details>